 - Funding provided to support the student’s travel costs

-Mitacs recommends applicants submit applications by September 28, 2015, for projects starting in Winter 2016.
-If you would like to travel in Fall 2015, please submit your application to intsubmission(at)mitacs.ca as soon as possible.
+Mitacs recommends applicants submit applications by February 5, 2016, for projects starting in Summer 2016.
+If you would like to travel in Winter 2016, please submit your application to intsubmission(at)mitacs.ca as soon as possible.

 Effective September 30, 2015, students in Canada on a study permit cannot undertake a research project in a country where they hold citizenship.
 Students with Canadian citizenship and Permanent Residents can undertake research in any partner country, regardless of additional citizenship status.